pharaohmak/pharaohmak.github.io/README.md

 - **Positive Contribution:** My primary intention is to gain knowledge of new skills and expertise, with the ultimate goal of making a positive contribution to the world.
 I believe in the transformative power of technology to shape a brighter future.

 - **Professional Advancement:** My goal is to employ my knowledge, skills, and expertise to launch a professional career in the software development industry.
 I seek opportunities that challenge me and provide room for career advancement, enabling me to make a lasting impact.

-- **Residual Income:** I recognize the importance of a reliable source of residual income.
-It allows me to invest in passive income opportunities, contribute to financial support, and foster career development in both my professional journey and the companies I collaborate with.

 ## **Professional Accomplishments:**